willmorrison1/randomBuildings/README.md

 # Summary

-Create a simple distribution of buildings as shape files and DART building field.
-Buildings have definable square plan area, normally distributed heights and random rotation.
+A quick functon to create a simple distribution of buildings in ESRI shape file and Discrete Anisotropic Radiative Transfer (DART) building field format.
+Adjust domain area, and building: plan area, height and rotation.

 # Load packages and source the function